llm-bible/llm-bible.github.io/_publications/pinter2023emptying.markdown

 ---
 layout: publication
-title: Emptying The Ocean With A Spoon: Should We Edit Models?
+title: Emptying The Ocean With A Spoon\: Should We Edit Models?
 authors: Pinter Yuval, Elhadad Michael
 conference: "Arxiv"
 year: 2023